zNiGhTFuRyZNTT/flight-delay-predictor/README.md

 The React frontend is hosted on Vercel.
 The Flask API (backend) is hosted on a VPS using Gunicorn.
-Due to the complexity and errors encountered when trying to obtain an SSL certificate for the VPS, a direct connection between the frontend and backend was problematic.
+Due to the complexity and errors encountered when trying to obtain an SSL certificate for the VPS, a direct connection between the frontend and backend was problematic because vercel blocks requests to urls without SSL (http).

 To resolve this, a bridge API was set up on Heroku, which provides SSL by default.
 The communication flow works as follows: